Starting a business is easier with help. Use the step-by-step startup guide below to learn how to launch your small business.

 For additional information about what should go into your business plan visit our business plan template.

-Based on the data in your business plan, determine how much money you will need to start your business and operate it until it becomes profitable.
+Based on the data in your business plan, determine how much money you will need to open your business and operate it until it becomes profitable.

 Although there are ways to start a business with no money, it usually does take money to get a business going.